helium/HIP/0001-LongFiAndLoRaWAN.md

 ```
 <sub>source: LoRaWAN Specification 6.2.5</sub>

-Thanks to the AppKey, these fields allow the Device and Router to privately
+Thanks to the shared secret AppKey, these fields allow the Device and Router to
-derive the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
-Henceforth,
+privately derive the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
-payloads are encrypted using NwkSkey and AppSkey (LoRaWAN Specification 4.3.3).
+Henceforth, payloads are encrypted using NwkSkey and AppSkey (LoRaWAN
+Specification 4.3.3).

 The DevAddr is used by LongFi to indicate the OUI and this will be part of the
 Frame Header Structure (FHDR) of all messages after the successful Join; this